© #visitfrankfurt, Holger Ullmann

 A unique tradition

-"Wäldchestag is our city's bank holidays and has a long tradition.
-Frankfurters visit the city forest on the long Whitsun weekend and experience a festival for the whole family in a unique atmosphere", says Mike Josef, Lord Mayor of the City of Frankfurt am Main.
+‘Wäldchestag is our city's national holiday and has a long tradition.
+Frankfurters visit the city forest during the long Whitsun weekend and enjoy a festival for the whole family in a unique atmosphere,’ says Mike Josef (Mayor of Frankfurt am Main).

 How it all started